-The rest of the thesis is organized as follows: The system model is presented in Section 2 and optimal power allocation strategies are derived in Section 3.
-In Section 4, extensions to nonlinear models and presence of nuisance parameters are considered.
+The rest of the manuscript is organized as follows: The system model is presented in Section 2 and optimal power allocation strategies are derived in Section 3.
+In Section 4, extensions to non-linear models and presence of nuisance parameters are considered.
 Numerical results are provided in Section 5 followed by the concluding remarks in Section 6.